 In addition, you should be highly skilled in using high-performance computing environments and comfortable handling large data sets in a high-level programming or scripting language.
 You should have strong skills in applying standard methods and software packages in computational life sciences, or offer a strong background in the development of computational and mathematical models.
 A sound track record of scientific achievements would round up your scientific excellence.

-If you are interested please submit your application (including Cover letter/letter of motivation (max.
-400 words), CV (max 2 pages), certificates) online by September 16th, 2019.
-We will cover all travel and accommodation costs for accepted participants.
+If you are interested in participating, please apply online with your complete application documents (cover letter (max.
+400 words), CV (max.
+2 pages), certificates) by 16 September 2019 at the latest.
+We will cover all travel and accommodation costs for invited participants.

 If you are unable to apply for this year’s event but wish to take part in our event in 2020 (dates and location TBD) – please fill out this application and leave a comment.